Research & Writing

 Vegan Ethics: AMORE

-is likely the most compact and comprehensive coverage of the many important reasons to choose vegan: animal well-being, human health, human justice (world hunger, sexism, and homophobia, for example), religious ethics, and the health of the planet.
-Written by Professor Emeritus Dr. Kemmerer, known internationally for her extensive work in ethics, animals, and intersectional justice, Vegan Ethics: AMORE is a must-read for anyone interested in animal-studies, environmental philosophy, intersectionality, social justice, religious studies, ethics, and animal activism.
+Likely the most compact and comprehensive coverage of the many important reasons to choose vegan: animal well-being, human health, human justice (world hunger, sexism, and homophobia, for example), religious ethics, and the health of the planet.
+Written by Professor Emeritus Dr. Kemmerer, who is known internationally for her extensive work in ethics, animals, and intersectional justice, this book is a must-read for anyone interested in social justice, ethics, environmental philosophy, intersectionality, human health, religious studies, ethics, or vegan activism.

 Animals & Christianity